imaymarques/imaymarques/README.md

 ### Hi!
-I'm Mayara Marques :sunflower:, and I'm a technology studant from Brasil!
+I'm Mayara Marques :sunflower:, and I'm a Software Engineer from Brasil!

 - 🔭 For now, I'm working as a massage therapist.